-If a student is posing a threat to the safety of himself/herself or others, becomes physically or verbally abusive, Campus Police should be contacted immediately and the Distressed Student Decision Tree should be consulted.
+If a student is posing a threat to the safety of himself/herself or others, becomes physically or verbally abusive, Campus Police should be contacted immediately.
 It is often a mistake to assume that aggressive behavior will stop on its own.
 Always err on the side of safety.
 Once Campus Police is notified a police report will be required and statements may be requested of the instructor and of witnesses.